 Ellie Clerc (2014, Trinity College) helped to design and construct the microchip electrophoresis-laser induced fluorescence set-up for the lab at Trinity College.
 She wrotea LabView program for high voltage control, soldered together leads for electrophoresis, designed an adapter plate for our detector in SolidWorks, and fabricated chips for gated injections.
 She also determined the current LOD of our system: 10^-19 mol.

 Berjana Nazarko (2014, Trinity College) followed up on Lorena Lazo de la Vega’s project, loading an exogeneous reporter peptide into Dictyostelium discoideum cells.
 She studied the effects of loading time and concentration for a myristoylated peptide and did preliminary experiments on Dicty development.
-She started a Master’s program at Central Connecticut State University in fall 2016 and is working at Charles River Laboratories.
+She started a Master’s program at Central Connecticut State University in fall 2016 and is now a Senior Supervisor for cell culture at Charles River Laboratories.

 Lorena Lazo de la Vega (2013-2014, Trinity College) wrote her senior thesis on methods to load a reporter peptide into Dictyostelium cells.
 This work involved her in cell culture, pinocytosis, electroporation, and fluorescence microscopy.
 She started graduate school in the PIBS program at the University of Michigan in 2014 and is currently pursuing her PhD in pathology in the Tomlins Lab.

 Ranjit Poonen (2012-2013, UNC-Chapel Hill) developed a method for fabricating silica-like microfluidic devices from a sol-gel material and explored the surface characteristics of the resulting devices and their application to cell culture.
 He also did extensive fabrication with PDMS and electrophoretic separations of cell lysates on microchips for published work on peptidase activity in leukemia cells.
-He is currently in pharmacy school at Campbell University.
+He went on to pharmacy school at Campbell University.